Submissions

 Click here for the TA article template

-• The text is single-spaced; uses a 11-point font; employs italics, rather than underlining (except with URL addresses);
+• The text must be Garamond font single-spaced; uses a 11-point font; employs italics, rather than underlining (except with URL addresses);

-• All illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+• All illustrations, figures, and tables should be placed within the text at the appropriate points, rather than at the end.

-• When available, the DOIs to access references online are provided.
+• When available, insert the DOIs with a hyperlink so access references is provided online.

 • The URLs are ready to click (e.g., http://pkp.sfu.ca).